-We have been an integral part of the Wallsend and wider community for 55 years and have maintained an excellent reputation amongst families.
+We have been an integral part of the Wallsend and wider community for over 55 years and have maintained an excellent reputation amongst families and other professionals.

 We partnered with The University of Wollongong as 1 of 90 centres in NSW in the FEEL Study ( Fostering Effective Early Learning) which investigated the effectiveness of an evidence based professional development program and the impact this had on educators practices and what outcomes were identified for children in key domains.

-In 2019 we will be undertaking professional learning to support a mentally healthy generation .
+In 2019 we began to undertake professional learning to support a mentally healthy generation .
 Be You is an integrated initiative to promote mental health from the early years to 18 years.
 Be You is led by Beyond Blue in partnership with Early Childhood Australia and Headspace funded by The Australian Government .
 Our early childhood service supports the mental health and wellbeing of young children, their families and early childhood educators using a promotion, prevention and early intervention framework.

 Our educators and children are involved in building strong relationships and engaging with our community in many ways .
-We are currently involved in a pen pal relationship with some of the residents at Wallsend Aged care Facility We exchange letters, photos, drawings and stories every fortnight .
+We are currently involved in a pen pal relationship with some of the residents at an Aged care Facility We exchange letters, photos, drawings and stories .

 Our outdoor environment is lush, with areas for running, nooks for exploring, gardens for planting and growing produce and areas with open ended materials for meaningful play and investigation .
-We have mature trees, abundant gardens and opportunities for developing an appreciation of the natural environment through the use of our water tank, worm farm , veggie gardens and composting .
+We have mature trees, abundant gardens and opportunities for developing an appreciation of the natural environment through the use of our water tank, worm farm , veggie gardens, composting and reticulating stream .

 We supply a selection of in season fruit and vegetables for the children for morning tea .
 We have a strong commitment to developing and supporting children’s healthy eating behaviours that will be lifelong.
 In conjunction with our vegetable garden experiences, we aim to work alongside families to provide early positive repeated exposure with healthy foods .